Heat Pump Water Heater Rebate Program

-In order to qualify for the PUD’s rebate program the heat pump water heater must:
+In order to qualify for the PUD’s rebate program the heat pump water heater:

-- Replace an electric resistance water heater when installed in existing homes.
+- Must replace an electric resistance water heater when installed in existing homes.

-- Be installed with proper clearances from the manufacturer’s specifications.
+- Must be installed with proper clearances from the manufacturer’s specifications.

-- Be listed on the Qualified Heat Pump Water Heater List (see Resources below.)
+- Must be listed on the Qualified Heat Pump Water Heater List (see Resources below.)

-- Be installed by someone who has completed the online manufacturer’s installation training (if available – see link below.)
+- Should be installed by someone who has completed the online manufacturer’s installation training (if available – see link below.)

 Submit the form below after installation has been completed: